-Here at McDonald Dental, we are very experienced in the treatment of periodontitis.
+Here at Kevin Nail, DDS Family & Cosmetic Dentistry, we are very experienced in the treatment of periodontitis.
 This is a common affliction that damages the bones that support your teeth and the soft tissue.
 The alveolar bone around the mouth gets lost if it stays untreated for too long.
 Periodontitis causes inflammation around the gum and the teeth.
 It occurs when bacteria build up in pockets that form between the gumline and teeth.
 Inflammation occurs when the immune system reacts to the infection resulting in the release of toxins.
 The soft tissues swell and cause pain, while the gums recede.
 Staying with this condition untreated for long can result in tooth loss and increases the risk of cardiovascular diseases.

 Causes of Periodontitis

 Gum disease or periodontitis affects the area all the way from the exposed tooth to the jawbone.
 The problem usually begins simply enough with some plaque formation.
 This sticky film is the result of starches and sugar from food interacting with bacteria.
 With good oral hygiene, it is easily removed.
 Poor hygiene often results in this plaque building up and hardening into tartar below the gumline.
 This cannot be removed with ordinary brushing and flossing.

 The condition then turns into a case of gingivitis.
 Here you experience mild irritation and inflammation.
 If left untreated, it escalates into periodontitis, as the pockets of bacteria grow deeper.
 At its worst, teeth become loose, chewing becomes painful, gums bleed, breath stinks, and teeth can fall out.